jonahmende/Spatial_Ecology_in_R_2025/exam/code.md

+# A Convolutional Neural Network Approach to Modeling Wolf (*Canis lupus*) Habitat Suitability in the Italian Apennines and Alps
+Spatial Ecology in R (Prof. Duccio Rocchini)

+Author: Jonah Mende

 ## Introduction: Deep Learning in Spatial Ecology

 Predicting the distribution of wide-ranging apex predators like the **Italian Wolf (*Canis lupus*)** requires more than just identifying isolated environmental variables; it requires an understanding of **landscape architecture**.
 Traditional species distribution models (SDMs) often treat pixels as independent data points, ignoring the spatial relationships between a forest patch, a mountain ridge, and a nearby highway.